Get

 Frankincense is most widely known for being gifted by one of the three wise men in the nativity story.
 It may not be common knowledge, but it is widely used as an essential oil.
 Essential oils are extracts from plants and trees known for aromatic uses and their medicinal properties.

 Many essential oils are unsafe for use around cats, and some are known to be toxic.
 It is always advised to keep essential oils, including frankincense, well out of the reach of cats in your home.
 Of all the essential oils, though, frankincense is thought to be one of the safer ones that may even have health benefits for cats.
-However, it is still advised to use with caution and only use after consulting your vet.
+However, it is still advised to use with caution and only use after consulting a vet.

 divider 3 paws